-Biography.
-Massimo Zanetti received the M.S. degree in Mathematics (summa cum laude) from the University of Ferrara, Dept. of Mathematics and Computer Science (Ferrara, Italy), and the Ph.D. (cum laude) in Communication and Information Technologies from the University of Trento, Dept. of Information Engineering and Computer Science (Trento, Italy).
-His research interests include change detection, multispectral images analysis, variational methods for segmentation, and numerical optimization.
-He is a reviewer for international journals, among them IEEE Transactions on Image Processing, IEEE Transactions on Geoscience and Remote Sensing.
+Massimo Zanetti in short.
+I received the MS’s degree in Mathematics (summa cum laude) from the University of Ferrara, Department of Mathematics and Computer Science (Ferrara, Italy), and the PhD (cum laude) in Communication and Information Technologies from the University of Trento, Deptartment of Information Engineering and Computer Science (Trento, Italy).
+Currently, I am a researcher at the Remote Sensing for Digital Earth Unit, Fondazione Bruno Kessler, (Trento, Italy).
+My research interests are mainly focused on image analysis in a wide sense.
+Some specific topics covered are multispectral/hyperspectral images change detection, time series analysis, variational methods for segmentation and numerical optimization methods for image processing problems.